slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 Fork this repository [https://github.com/laurentsimon/oss-na24-slsa-workshop-organization](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization) by clicking this [link](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/fork).

 Under [policies/release](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/tree/main/policies/release) are the configuration files for the release policy.
 The file maintained by the organization admins is [org.json](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/tree/main/policies/release/org.json).
-It contains a list of trusted
-SLSA builders allowed to build projects for the organization, along with their corresponding SLSA level.
+This file contains a list of "trusted roots", which is a list of trusted entities.
+In this demo, each trusted root is a SLSA builder allowed to build projects for the organization, along with its corresponding SLSA level.
 For example, the [first listed builder](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/release/org.json#L5-L8) has `id:https://github.com/slsa-framework/slsa-github-generator/.github/workflows/generator_container_slsa3.yml`, `slsa_level:3` and is given the short name `github_generator_level_3`.

 #### Evaluator service